IRMaGe-3T/irmage-tools-resources/docs/users/QC_guide.md

 ![fMRI distortions](images/qc_fmri_distortions.png "fMRI distortions")

-**Figure**: *Data acquired with two inverse phase encoding direction (to the left antior-posterior and tp the right posterio-anterior)*
+**Figure**: *Data acquired with two inverse phase encoding direction (to the left antior-posterior and to the right posterio-anterior)*

 These distortions can be corrected using a field map.
-This may be an exclusion criterion if the distortion is too important and/or if no field map is available to correct these distortions.
+This may be an exclusion criteria if the distortions are too important and/or if no field map is available to correct these distortions.

 ![fMRI distortions 2](images/qc_fmri_distortions_2.png "fMRI distortions 2")

-**Figure**: *Example of distortion on an image acquired with a phase encoding direction in posterior tro anterior (PA).
+**Figure**: *Example of distortion on an image acquired with a phase encoding direction in posterior to anterior (PA).
 The anterior part of the brain seems to be "stretched".
 It is not necessarily necessary to exclude the image, especially if a correction sequence has been acquired.*

 #### D. High number of black slices, outliers, or hyperintensity in a slice